mh-cbon/jsoner/README.md

 }

-// Contains reads json, outputs json.
+// Contains returns true if s in is t.
-// the json input must provide a key/value for each params. func (t *JSONTomates) Contains(r *http.Request) (io.Reader, error) {
+// Decodes r as json to invoke *Tomates.Contains. func (t *JSONTomates) Contains(r *http.Request) (io.Reader, error) {

 	ret := new(bytes.Buffer)